cusyio/Python4DataScience/docs/productive/git/rebase.rst

 branch, but keep the history of your branch clean.
 This would have the advantage that you could later do a clean ``git merge`` of your functional branch into the main branch.
-This *clean history* also makes it easier for you to find a regression with regressions using :doc:`bisect`.
+This *clean history* also makes it easier for you to find a regression with regressions using :doc:`advanced/bisect`.
 A more realistic scenario would be the following:

 #.
 An error is found in the main branch in a function that once worked without
    errors.
 #.
 With the *clean history* of the main branch, :doc:`log` should allow for
    quick conclusions.
 #.
-If :doc:`log` does not lead to the desired result, :doc:`git bisect <bisect>`
+If :doc:`log` does not lead to the desired result, :doc:`git bisect <advanced/bisect>`
    will probably help.
 In this case, the clean Git history helps ``git bisect`` in the search for the regression.